CZ-NIC/knot/doc/configuration.rst

 Upon catalog zone (re)load or change, all the PTR records in the zone sub-tree *zones* (e.g. ``unique-id1.zones.catalog.
-0 IN PTR member.com.``) are processed and member zones created, with zone names taken from the PTR records' RData, and zone settings taken from the confguration template specified by :ref:`zone_catalog-template`.
+0 IN PTR member.com.``) are processed and member zones created, with zone names taken from the PTR records' RData, and zone settings taken from the configuration template specified by :ref:`zone_catalog-template`.
 Owner names of those PTR records may be arbitrary, but when a member zone is de-cataloged and re-cataloged again, the owner name of the relevant PTR record must